moehriegitt/hob3l/doc/scadformat.md

 As mentioned, I think the OpenSCAD syntax is broken wrt. the definition of the first empty child, which makes `difference` particularly hard to define formally, and confusing to use.
+This extends to `intersection`, too, because that function also ignores any children that have no non-empty child themselves

 In essence, the decision of what is the first non-empty child needs semantics.
 In the case of `projection` et.el., emptiness is decided even dynamically at runtime.